Lukas Franks PI

 “Yeah.”

 Yeah, too bad.
 I’d never met her, but I’d grown somewhat fond of Luna.
-And my first real case was fucked.
+And my first real case was down the toilet.
 And yeah, it was real stupid double-crossing the Organitskaya.

 “Yeah, right.
 Whatever.
 You okay?” he gestured at my arm.
 Blood was seeping through a bandage.

 “Yeah, I’m fine.”
 Besides the cobra, Axel had a first aid kit under the counter.
-He knew how to use it.
+He knew how to use that one.
 “Any luck finding George?”

 “No. He’s disappeared into thin air.
 And I mean that literally.”